Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 - Stripe Addon – Collect payment via Stripe on your WordPress blog.

-- Signature Addon – Allows users to sign online contracts and agreement forms with the touch of a mouse or touch screen.
+- Signature Add-on – This add–on allows users to sign online contracts and agreement forms with the touch of a mouse or touch screen.

 - User Registration Addon – Create a custom form to collect payment and user registrations.